 Commandment #7.
 Every DoD system that includes software should have a local team of DoD software experts who are able to modify or extend the software through source code or API access.
 Modern weapons systems are software-driven and utilization of those systems in a rapidly changing environment will require that the system (software) be customizable by the user.
-In order to do this, all fielded DoD systems that include software must also have a local team (reporting to the combatant commander, for operational software) that has the skills and permission to modify and extend the software through either source code (Commandment #6) or application programming interface (API) access.
+In order to do this, all fielded DoD systems that include software must also have a local team (responsible to the operational unit) that has the skills and permission to modify and extend the software through either source code (Commandment #6) or application programming interface (API) access.
 Local experts should have "reachback" capabilities to larger team and the ability to pull new features into their code (and generate pull requests for features that they add which should go back into the main codebase [repository]).
 [Types B, C, sometimes D]